 Want to become a birder but not sure where to start?
-Learn the basics from TNC ornithologist Maria Whitehead.
+Learn the basics from former TNC ornithologist Maria Whitehead.

 Do you have any special tips for spotting eagles?

 Eagles are easiest to see when they’re perched in a tree near their hunting grounds.
 They like areas with slow-moving water, like reservoirs and historic rice fields.
 Look for them when you’re canoeing or kayaking.